helxplatform/helx-ldap/ldap-sync/hooks/ordrd-group-x/prompt5.md

    the transformation as specified, validate the correctness of the filter and DN to catch user errors, and decide what to do based on the content type.
-5. Return a JSON response with "transformed" (set to null), "derived", and "reset" as described.
+5. Return a JSON response with "transformed", "derived", and "dependencies" as described.
-6. Clearly mark the location where the user may replace the sample transformation logic with their own code.
+6. Clearly mark the location where the user may replace the sample transformation logic with their own code, but generate as much as can be determined from the instructions.

 ### B. Dockerfile